Die deutsche Fassung ist hier

 If you are just an ordinary singer struggling to get a foot into the door of an agency, then:

-You organize a Video-recording session and record three arias of different styles, languages, and tempi (!).
+You organize a Video-recording session in a fairly good hall / big room, with a good pianist, a decent microphone clipped to your telephone (or a better device), and record three arias of different styles, languages, and tempi (!).
 The result should be:

-- With perfect intonation (singing sharp is not better than singing flat, by the way.)
+- With perfect intonation (singing sharp is not better than singing flat;)

 - With perfect rhythm and diction